zwq456/zwq456.github.io/_pages/about.md

 **Wenqi Zhu**, Jiale Cao, Jin Xie, Shuangming Yang, and Yanwei Pang

 - <strong style="color:green"> </strong>To address the issue of poor model generalization caused by the alignment of learnable queries and text embeddings in existing methods, we implemented the alignment of image features and text features using Mask Pooling.
-Additionally, we proposed a TopK-enhanced instance matching strategy to mitigate problems such as error propagation in matching and susceptibility to noisy frames in the original matching strategy.
+Additionally, we proposed a TopK-enhanced instance matching strategy to mitigate problems such as error propagation in matching and susceptibility to noisy frames in the original matching strategy.</strong>
 </div>
 </div>